AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/Value/Pragmas/tc_set.rst

 Check DC on a single-value expression in pragma contexts
 =========================================================

-Check DC on a single-value expression in pragma contexts
+Check DC for a single-value expression in pragma contexts

 .. qmlink:: TCIndexImporter